About the Meeting

 The Annual Meeting of the International Society for Data Science and Analytics (ISDSA) serves as a global platform for researchers and practitioners in the dynamic field of data science and analytics to exchange ideas and present cutting-edge research.
 This inclusive event welcomes participants with an interest in data science, data analytics, and broader quantitative research.

-The 2024 Annual Meeting of ISDSA is scheduled to be held in the vibrant city of Vienna, Austria, focusing on the theme "Data Science and Psychology."
+The 2025 Annual Meeting of ISDSA is scheduled to be held in Washington, DC, focusing on the theme "Data Science and Machine Learning."

-We invite you to contribute to the intellectual discourse by submitting abstracts for the 2024 meeting.
-The theme, "Data Science and Psychology," encompasses theoretical and methodological papers, applications, case studies, and tutorials.
-Abstract submissions are open until Feb 1, 2024.
+We invite you to contribute to the intellectual discourse by submitting abstracts for the 2025 meeting.
+The theme, "Data Science and Machine Learning," encompasses theoretical and methodological papers, applications, case studies, and tutorials.
+Abstract submissions are open until Feb 1, 2025.
 Early submissions are encouraged.
 Presentation formats include regular 30-minute paper sessions and concise 10-minute speed presentations.

 Workshops

-1. Conducting Meta-Analytic Structural Equation Modeling with R by Professor Mike Cheung of National University of Singapore
+1. Structural Equation Modeling using OpenMx by Prof. Steve Boker of University of Virginia

 Awards